devopper/pgl4rbl/README.md

    spam traps

-In our experience, outright rejection of email through these blacklists would be too harsh, while their usage within pgl4rbl achieves a very good balance.
+In our experience, outright rejection of email through these blacklists would be too harsh, while their usage within rblgrey achieves a very good balance.